GreenWaves-Technologies/yolox_people_detection/README.md

 In our case we use COCO2017 validation set.
 If you need to use a different dataset you will need to inherit `CostomCOCODataset` class located in `quantization/utils.py` similar to how it is done in `GvsocInputGeneratorCOCO` class located in `quantization/utils.py`.
 Then run the following command:

+Follwing are the instructions on how to create dumps using GVSOC model.

+1. Firstly you will need to create a folder with preprocessed images from the validation set.
+The folder should be located in one of the `inference_gvsoc_240x320_int` or `inference_gvsoc_240x320_int_bayer` folders, depending on the model you want to validate.
+In our case it is COCO2017 validations set.
+The format of the images should be `.ppm` for RGB and `.pgm` for BAYER respectively.

+In our case we use COCO2017 validation set.
+If you need to use a different dataset you will need to inherit `CostomCOCODataset` class located in `quantization/utils.py` similar to how it is done in `GvsocInputGeneratorCOCO` class located in `quantization/utils.py`.
+Then run the following command:

 ```bash
 python quantization/gvsoc_gen_inputs.py --image_folder <path to folder with images>                 \
                                         --annotations <path to annotations>                         \